Feirstein Graduate School of Cinema: Academics and admissions

 Feirstein has two degree programs, Master of Arts in Cinema Studies and Master of Fine Arts.
 The Master of Fine Arts degree program is further divided into multiple academic tracks.
 Upon the school's opening, these tracks were: cinematography, directing, post-production, producing, screenwriting.
 Digital animation and visual effects, media scoring, and sonic arts tracks were offered beginning in the 2016-2017 academic year.
 However, the media scoring and sonic arts programs are also part of Brooklyn College's conservatory of music.
+For the 2024-2025 academic year, all tracks in the M.F.A. program (except for digital animation and visual effects, media scoring, and sonic arts) were combined into a single live action filmmaking track, with the 2023-2024 academic year being the last to follow the original track system.

 Applications are accepted on a rolling admission policy and are not accepted for the spring semester.
-Each Master of Fine Arts track accepts fourteen students, except for cinema studies and screenwriting.
+Prior to the elimination of the tracks for the 2024-2025 academic year, each Master of Fine Arts track accepted fourteen students, except for cinema studies and screenwriting.

 Feirstein began accepting applications in November 2014 and accepted 69 students for the fall 2015 semester.
 The inaugural class was about 50% women, 43-46% persons of color, and 70% students from New York.

 Notable faculty and staff

-Jonathan Wacks was the school's first academic director.
-He was succeeded by Richard Gladstein in July 2020.
+Jonathan Wacks was the school's founding director.
+He was succeeded by Richard Gladstein who joined as Executive Director in August of 2020 and left in 2025.
 Feirstein's advisory board includes Darren Aronofsky, Celia Costas, Ethan Hawke, Steven Soderbergh, and Fisher Stevens.